elko-dev/dot-net-core-template/README.md

 4. Dockerized local environment (including build and local MSSQL database)
 5. Terraform for Database creation, Azure Queue creation, and Azure App Service creation

+In order to leverage this template simply rename all files, directories, and code from ***dot-net-core-template*** to your app name

 ## Running locally

 In order to run the application locally, ensure docker and docker-compose are installed on your machine.
 Then there are simply two commands: